Lathrop High School (Alaska): Athletics

 Lathrop's football team in a home game against Seward High School, August 2011.

 In addition to many sports commonly found in other US high schools, Lathrop sponsors a cross-country skiing team.
 The rifle team has won many national awards.
 The girls' basketball team won the 4A State Championship in 1990 when the tournament was held at Patty Center on the UAF Campus.
 In 2009, the volleyball team won regionals and the hockey team won state.
 The Lathrop wrestling team won 4A State Championships in 1992, 2001, and 2017.

 Activities

 The school has a ballroom dance club and team as well as a JROTC program.
 The Lathrop JROTC program as of 2006 is run by SAI CSM Robert Taylor and AI 1SGT.
 Uptcraft.
 The JROTC program has just under 100 cadets as of the 2008–2009 school year.

-The Lathrop Academic Decathlon team has also taken the state title 14 out of the past 23 years and has placed 3rd in Division 2 at the national competition.
+The Lathrop Academic Decathlon team has experienced state and national success.
+The team has taken the state title 17 out of the past 26 years, and has consistently placed in the top 4 in its division at Nationals for the past 7, including 1st places in Division 2 in 2024, and in Division 3 in 2026.

 The school has a symphonic band and a jazz band as well as two orchestras and several different types of choirs.
 On December 7, 2011, Lathrop's symphonic band performed for the 70th anniversary of the attack on Pearl Harbor.
 The music groups have also combined to raise ten thousand dollars for the school with the help of a generous program.